 1. Mutual Fund Charges

 Where there is a mutual fund, there is an Asset Management Company (AMC).
-And where there is an AMC, there is a fund manager with a team of financial analysts and market experts in the backdrop for managing the same.
+And where there is an AMC, there is a fund manager with a team of financial analysts and market experts in the backdrop.
 Managing such a huge amount on a daily basis while striving to overcome market risks is no mean feat.
 It needs subject expertise, industry experience and a fair amount of passion.
-Therefore, the mutual fund company charges a SEBI-approved, but well earned fee for their services.
+Therefore, the mutual fund company charges a SEBI-approved, but well-earned fee for their services.

 Expense ratio or the fee to the fund house from individual investors is what motivates an asset manager to deliver stellar returns.
 The more they deliver to their investors, the more reputed the AMC and fund manager will be.
 So, investor’s satisfaction is their ultimate goal.
-One happy customer not only means steady investments in future, but also more investors, thereby increasing the assets under management (AUM).
+One happy customer not only means steady investments in future, but also more investors.
+This can increase the assets under management (AUM).
 All of this comes at an operational costs.
 Now, let’s explore various mutual fund charges and their relevance to investors.

 An investor usually incurs two types of charges – One Time Charge and Recurring Charge.
 However, there are many variations to them as given below.